fdev1/ssmtp-reloaded/README.md

 * A number of minor bug fixes and alt platform support (mostly borrowed from Gentoo's sSMTP patchset);
 * Added queue support.
 When a transfer fails it is queued (if queue directory is set) for sending later.
-The sendmail -q and -q[time] options are simulated so it can run as a daemon;
+The sendmail -q and -q[time] options are supported so it can run as a daemon;
 * Support for PLAIN authentication method.
 The original sSMTP only claims to support it;